Culture

 The concept of a “proper” way to set the table may seem unnecessarily fussy and overly formal, but it’s much more manageable—and practical—than it seems.
-From salad fork to charger plate, each item’s placement is based on when and how it will be used, making the table setting a matter of logic and functionality rather than aesthetics (though it does add a certain elegance to your dinner party setup, as well).
+From salad fork to charger plate, each item’s placement is based on when and how it will be used, making the table setting a matter of logic and functionality rather than aesthetics (though it does add a certain elegance to your dinner party setup, as a bonus).

 By learning how to set a table the right way, you also set yourself, your dinner parties, and any approaching holiday meals up for success.
 Keep reading for a few easy to remember rules and suggested guidelines.